 Annual Pepper Festival

-One of the largest chef competitions in the area, the Pepper Festival celebrates local art, culture, music and food, held on-site at Briar Chapel.
+One of the largest chef competitions in the area, the Pepper Festival celebrates local art, culture, music and food.
 All proceeds benefit nonprofit Abundance NC.

 Shakori Hills Grassroots Festival